-Q. One of the frustrating questions we are receiving from our many friends in the Pentecostal Movement is why we, as New Covenant Christians, reject the practice of "tongue-speaking".
+Q. One of the frustrating questions we are receiving from our many friends in the Pentecostal Movement is why we, as Messianic Evangelicals, reject the practice of 'tongue-speaking'.
 I know that we have published a great deal of material on this subject already, but for the sake of our brethren in the charismatic movement, I would like to review the biblical data once more, as we never seem to come to agreement on this subject.
-I think this is all the more important as there are so many charismatics who are interested in the New Covenant work for whom our rejection of glossolalia is a major stumb- ling block.
+I think this is all the more important as there are so many charismatics who are interested in NCAY for whom our rejection of glossolalia is a major stumbling block.
 What is to be done?

-A. Well, we are ourselves deeply troubled over this lack of agreement because, as you correctly point out, this Church could have grown considerably over the past year or so had we been more liberal on this matter if glossolalia or so-called "speaking in an unknown tongue".
+A. Well, we are ourselves deeply troubled over this lack of agreement because, as you correctly point out, this fellowship could have grown considerably over the past year or so had we been more liberal on this matter if glossolalia or so-called 'speaking in an unknown tongue'.
 There are many who have wanted to be a part of us who were turned away by our rejection of charismatic tongue-speaking.
-We could have "turned a blind eye" for the sake of Church growth but that would have been dishonest in the extreme.
-For us, the truth is of the utmost importance even should that mean we never add a single new member.
+(Over the last 20 years, literally thousands would have joined us had we compromised, and many have departed after we found they were secretly practicing 'tongues' having deceived us in saying they had quit).
+We could have 'turned a blind eye' for the sake of congregational growth but that would have been dishonest in the extreme.
+For us, the emet (truth) is of the utmost importance even should that mean we never add a single new member.

-Q. The fact that two categories of languages is mentioned would surely suggest, as Pentecostals teach, that what they practice is angel language- talk?
+Q. The fact that two categories of languages are mentioned would surely suggest, as Pentecostals teach, that what they practice is 'angel language' or 'angel talk'?

 Q. Isn't that just a supposition?
 An assumption?

-The Bible mentions many encounters between human beings and angels and in every single encounter the angel is comprehensible.
+The Bible mentions many encounters between human beings and malakim (angels) and in every single encounter the malak (angel) is comprehensible.
 He has spoken to the human in his or her own language, whether Hebrew, Aramaic, or Greek. or in some modern language today.

 Q. But this is surely just translation?
-What of the communication between angels?
+What of the communication between malakim (angels)?

-A. Your question begs another one -- why should we need to speak in a language we don't understand?
-Since angels can obviously communicate to us in our own mother tongues, and can understand us when we talk back to them, why should we need to talk "angel"?
+A. Your question begs another one - why should we need to speak in a language we don't understand?
+Since malakim (angels) can obviously communicate to us in our own mother tongues, and can understand us when we talk back to them, why should we need to talk 'angel', whatever that may be?

 Q. Perhaps it is the language of heaven...?

 A. That is, with respect, your assumption.
-Where in the scriptures does it say we will speak an "angel tongue"?
+Where in the scriptures does it say we will speak an 'angel tongue' in heaven?
 But we are speculating, and when we speculate we can go needlessly around in circles.
 We must deal with the data that we have before us, and that is to be found in Acts and some of Paul's writings.

 Q. What, then, of the Corinthian phenomenon?

 A. That is an entirely different matter and it is that I will address in a moment.
-But let us first be agreed that the tongue-speaking on the day of Pentecost was nothing more or less than the supernatural ability to speak in a known foreign language.
+But let us first be agreed that the tongue-speaking on the day of Pentecost - the first Messianic Shavu'ot - was nothing more or less than the supernatural ability to speak in a known foreign language.
 Do you agree?

 Q. Of course.
 It is incontestable.
 The Bible leaves us with no other conclusion.

-A. Then really the Pentecostals and their offshoots have no business calling themselves "Pentecostals" because what they are manifesting is not the spirit of that momentous day at Pentecost.
+A. Then really the Pentecostals and their offshoots have no business calling themselves 'Pentecostals' because what they are manifesting is not the spirit of that momentous day at Shavu'ot (Weeks, 'Pentecost').
 IT IS SOMETHING ELSE.
-It is that "something else" we must look at.
+It is that 'something else' we must look at.